daattali/beautiful-jekyll/_posts/2019-04-10-teaching-cnns.md

 In the discussion, I emphasize that the shape of one training example has gone from a vector (as in the standard supervised learning setup) to a 2D array.
 In other words, I would say in class, the 2D array above is just one training example, not the entire data set.
 I believe discussing the data's _shape_ in this way is very powerful when teaching CNNs.
 If you look through the [notebook](https://github.com/UBC-MDS/DSCI_572_sup-learn-2_public/blob/master/lectures/lecture7.ipynb), you'll see a slow progression: first, applying a single convolutional layer with one feature, then multiple features, then multiple training examples, then multiple layers, and finally the idea of flattening the hidden representation before applying a fully-connected layer at the end.
 For each case, we carefully examine the shape of the hidden representation and also the shape of the weights, identifying the meaning of the different dimensions in any multidimensional array.
 For example, with a 1D convolutional layer, the hidden representations are 3D arrays (number of examples by length of sequence by number of features) and the weights are also 3D arrays (length of filters by number of input channels by number of output channels).

 Returning to the data table above, I also emphasize that the two dimensions are not interchangeable: the rows constitute an _ordered_ or _structured_ dimension, whereas the columns are an unordered set of features.
 This helps students establish a framework for thinking about the multidimensional arrays, by classifying the dimensions in this way.
+It also helps explain why a 1D convnet has 2D training examples, a 2D convnet has 3D training examples, etc.

+A note on the word "dimension": this is highly confusing word, because it can mean the number of axes of an array, or the number of elements in a vector; in this lecture, I am generally using the former meaning.
+See the "dimension vs. size vs. length (of a vector)" entry of our [terminology document](https://ubc-mds.github.io/resources_pages/terminology/) for more info.

 ### Starting with 1D convnets